tyrone-sudeium/LaunchXIV/README.md

 ## Why?

-The Mac port of Final Fantasy XIV is lazy.
-People on the internet have built "ports" using the same porting technology (Wine) in just a couple of hours of configuring. *That* is how lazy this port is, it could literally be done in the span of hours.
-This laziness means we get the very same nasty launcher you get in Windows, and it's bad enough there, but on macOS it just stinks up the whole place.

-Despite this, I absolutely *adore* Final Fantasy XIV.
+No offense to the wonderful people at Codeweavers, but the Mac port of Final Fantasy XIV is lazy.
+Since it's using a compatibility layer (CrossOver, the paid, commercial fork of the open source Wine project), it literally just runs the exact same code as the Windows version, with a significant performance and integration penalty.
+There's no reason for a Mac app to repeatedly ask for your login credentials when macOS provides a standard, secure, widely utilised mechanism for storing them: the keychain, but because it runs the same code as Windows, it can't.

 If Square Enix don't want to do their job properly, I guess it's up to us, the fans, to do it for them.
 You're welcome.

 ## Can I use this to play on Mac with my PC license?

-No. Square Enix in their divine wisdom decided to *require* a separate, full-price license for the Mac client, despite the fact that they put almost literally *zero effort* into making it, since it's just a Transgaming Cider wrapped app.
-The `ffxiv.exe`, `ffxivlauncher.exe` and friends included in the Mac app are even *binary identical* to the Windows one, which makes it particularly egregious that they charge you a separate license for it.
-However, any circumvention of this mechanism is copyright "theft" at worst, and an EULA violation at best, so I do not endorse it, nor provide any means with which to do it.
+No. I'm pretty sure such a thing is _technically possible_ since wine is open source, though.

 ## Does this completely replace the standard launcher?